Emperor Gaozong of Song — Hard Decision Between Pursuing Peace and Dignity

 In the next year, Zhao Gou insisted to abdicate the throne to his adoptive son Zhao Shen, Emperor Xiaozong of Song (1127 — 1194).

-But whenever Emperor Zhao Shen wanted to revenge to Jin and take lost lands back, Zhao Gou would try his best to interfere.
+But whenever Emperor Zhao Shen wanted to revenge on Jin and take lost lands back, Zhao Gou would try his best to interfere.

 Besides that, Zhao Gou spent 25 retirement years enjoying life and practicing art.
 He was quite excellent at calligraphy, painting, music, and poetry.